 Missing downloads

-- Regular backups will protect you from losing files, downloaded or otherwise.
+• Regular backups protect you from losing files — downloaded or otherwise.

 Downloads is for downloads, not for storage

-Downloads was never intended as a place to keep things long term, and leaving things in the Downloads folder is a recipe for disaster, which you’re discovering.
+The Downloads folder isn’t intended as a place to keep things long-term.
+Leaving things in the Downloads folder is a recipe for disaster, which you’re discovering.

-Instead, once you’ve downloaded something you intend to keep — anything — move it to a different folder of your own.
-Maybe create a “Utilities” folder in your Documents folder, maybe create a “Downloaded PDFs” folder somewhere.
-Perhaps create folders by topic, or whatever makes sense to you.
+Once you’ve downloaded something you want to keep, move it to a different folder.
+Maybe create a “Utilities” folder in your Documents folder or a “Downloaded PDFs” folder somewhere.
+You can create folders by topic or whatever organization makes sense to you.

 But move them somewhere else.